wolfjazz/fixed-point-math/README.md

 # Fixed-Point Math

 Yep, another fixed-point library.
-The idea is to have something that can be used in embedded C++ systems that compiles down to more or less plain integer math operations, however with compile-time and (low-cost) runtime checks that make sure that the integers do not exceed a specified value range.
+The idea is to have something that can be used in embedded C++ systems that compiles down to more or less plain integer math operations, however **with compile-time and well placed (low-cost) runtime checks that make sure that the integers do not exceed a specified value range**.

 ## Motivation

 In embedded systems programmed with C/C++ it's quite common to avoid the built-in floating-point types `float` and `double`, as they have a high negative impact on code size and execution time, which are both precious goods in micro-controllers.
 An established way around the use of floating-point values is to use integers scaled with some *fixed* power of two factor so that decimal places can be expressed as well.
 For example, if a 32-bit unsigned integer is scaled with the factor 2<sup>16</sup>, there are 16 bits before the comma to express integers (0-65535) and 16 remaining bits after the comma to express fractions (with a precision of 2<sup>-16</sup>).
-This is an example of the very common UQ16.16 `fixed-point` type in ARM's **Q notation**.
+This is an example of the very common UQ16.16 `fixed-point` type in ARM's **Q notation** that can represent numbers from *0* to *2<sup>16</sup> - 2<sup>-16</sup> = 65535.99998474*.
 It is called fixed-point type because the comma is fixed.
 Of course, the comma can be at any desired place for different fixed-point types: UQ0.32, UQ5.27 and UQ31.1 also describe fixed-point types with an unsigned 32-bit integer as base type.
 Negative numbers are usually expressed as a signed integer in two's complement representation.
-For instance, Q14.2 has a signed 16-bit integer base type with 1 sign bit, 13 integer bits and 2 fraction bits to represent values between -2<sup>13</sup> = -8192.00 to +2<sup>13</sup>-2<sup>-2</sup> = 8191.75.
+For instance, Q14.2 has a signed 16-bit integer base type with 1 sign bit, 13 integer bits and 2 fraction bits to represent values between *-2<sup>13</sup> = -8192.00* and *+2<sup>13</sup>-2<sup>-2</sup> = 8191.75*.

 ### Problems and Expectations